 To pinch back, simply look for the growing stem in the middle of the calendula plant.
 Pinch off the top of the stem flush with any lower growth of the plant.
 This will encourage other stems to grow.

 Be careful not to pull upwards on the calendula stem when pinching.
 Calendula does not have a strong root system- it does not take much to accidentally dislodge the plant.

 Calendula is a fairly drought-tolerant plant, but it does not like extreme heat.
 Try to water the plants during hot weather.

 Calendula is susceptible to mold.
 This means you should avoid getting the soil overly wet.
 You should also water from below, either using a drip system or carefully inserting a watering can beneath the foliage.
 Wetting the foliage with overhead watering can promote mold.

 Once the plants get their start, they should be able to compete with weeds on their own.
-Unless you have extremely pernicious weeds, you can probably let nature take its course.
+Unless you have really pernicious weeds, you can probably let nature take its course.

 Calendula does not need much fertilization.
 Add a little bit of compost to your soil before planting, and most plants should be fine.